Skip to main content

 • “You'll need a second life for grinding.”

 • “Everything in the trailer here on Steam is sped way up; nothing is that fast.
-Every little screw has a 15-second delay before you can do anything else, the game drags everything out by making everything super slow and tedious.”
+Every little screw has a 15-second delay before you can do anything else, dragging the game out by making everything super slow and tedious.”

 • humor